-3D animation is becoming more ubiquitous.
-It takes us by surprise in yet another film scene that is impossible in real life, catches the imagination with the richness of forms and colors in advertising and immerses us into completely different worlds in computer games.
-Its amazing ability break down the boundaries between the real and the imaginary sometimes makes it impossible to determine what is in front of us – a natural shooting or a carefully designed and implemented computer simulation.
+3D animation is becoming more and more common.
+It takes us by surprise in yet another movie scene that is impossible in real life, excites the imagination with the richness of forms and colors in advertising, immerses us in completely different worlds in computer games.
+Its amazing ability to break down the boundaries between the real and the imaginary sometimes makes it impossible to determine what is in front of us – a natural shooting or a carefully designed and implemented computer simulation.

-Unlike 2D animation, 3D animation invites the viewer into space with height, width and depth, providing maximum realism and stunning detail.
-But 3D animation is just a general name for a three-dimensional kingdom that encompasses a wide variety of animation types.
-Let’s try to look into their straight classification row and understand what they are and where they are used.
+Unlike 2D animation, 3D animation invites the viewer into a space of height, width, and depth, providing maximum realism and stunning detail.
+But 3D animation is just a general name for the 3D realm, which includes a wide variety of animation types.
+Let’s try to understand their direct classification series and understand what they are and where they are used.

 The Unbearable Variety of 3D Animation Art Styles

-This is the main thing we need to know first about the differences between 2D and 3D animation.
-Now let’s go directly to 3D animation types.
+This is the main thing we need to know about the differences between 2D and 3D animation in the first place.
+Now let’s go directly to the types of 3D animation.

-This type of 3D animation is intended solely for visual experience: the audience does not interact with objects in the digital environment.
+This type of 3D animation is purely for visual perception – viewers do not interact with objects in the digital environment.

-The essence of animation is to create a 3D character model, set certain positions aka keyframes and use a system of splines to determine the movement of the character within these positions.
-The software interpolates the necessary frames connecting the key ones, after which the animator refines the details.
+The essence of animation is to create a 3D model of a character, set certain positions, known as keyframes, and use the spline system to determine the movement of the character in these positions.
+The program interpolates the necessary frames by connecting the key ones, after which the animator refines the details.

 Thus, 3D animation is a complex and time-consuming process that requires the involvement of several specialists at once:

-Visualizes the main idea and makes detailed sketches of the character or object with all possible nuances.
+Visualizes the main idea and makes detailed sketches of a character or object with all possible nuances.

-Takes the baton and creates a 3D model based on the concept art.
+Takes the baton and creates a 3D model based on concept art.

-It is important to understand that the animator is responsible for a huge piece of work: unlike hand-drawn frames of 2D animation, each part of a 3D character or object in 3D animation is constantly in sight and must be worked out regardless of whether it moves into the next second or not.
+It is important to understand that the animator has a huge amount of work.
+Unlike the hand-drawn frames of a 2D animation, every part of a 3D character or object in a 3D animation is always in view and needs to be worked on whether it transitions into the next second or not.

-When rendering, each frame is processed by the computer separately, and therefore the process takes a lot of time.
+When rendering, each frame is processed by the computer separately, so the process takes a long time.
 It depends on the length of the animation and the quality of the image.

-The possibilities for implementing this kind of animation are great and limited only by the game engine used to create the game.
-But at Kevuru Games, we are able to skillfully weave any 3D animation ideas and limitations of game engines into a single organic canvas: this is quite possible if experience, skills and creative vision are on board.
+The possibilities for implementing this kind of animation are great and are only limited by the game engine.
+But Kevuru Games knows how to skillfully weave any ideas of 3D animation and the limitations of game engines into a single organic canvas.
+This is quite possible if there is experience, skills, and creative vision on board.

-Due to the possibility of interaction, special demands are put in for animation.
-It should be highly customizable as the player can approach the object from different angles and under different conditions.
-Animators need to carefully work out the dynamics of the animated 3D background and provide smooth shape transitions at the right time.
-The same goes for character animation: the main character must strictly follow all the control requests from the player.
+Due to the possibility of interaction, animation has special requirements.
+It should be highly customizable as the player can approach an object from different angles and under different conditions.
+Animators need to carefully work out the dynamics of the animated 3D background and ensure smooth transitions of shapes at the right time.
+The same goes for character animation.
+The main character must clearly fulfill all control requests from the player.

 Virtual Reality 3D

-Partially similar to interactive animation, this type takes a step forward towards total immersiveness.
+Partially similar to interactive animation, this type takes a step further towards total immersion.
 The exploration of the three-dimensional world is carried out using special VR headsets such as Google Glass or Oculus.
-For example, Boneworks by Stress Level Zero is a virtual reality game using the Unity engine that supports all PC-compatible VR headsets.
+For example, Boneworks by Stress Level Zero is a virtual reality game that uses the Unity engine, which supports all PC-compatible VR headsets.

-Animation production for VR games is extremely difficult.
-Since the player is immersed in them completely literally, all the environments and elements must be perfectly worked out and look like real.
+Producing animation for VR games is extremely difficult.
+Since the player is literally immersed in them completely, all the environments and elements must be perfectly designed and look like real ones.

-Augmented reality animation is also a front-runner in the gaming world.
+Augmented reality animation is also common in the gaming world.
 Games with it do not require special headsets and are often released for Android and iOS.
-All you need is an AR supported smartphone.
-A legendary example is Pokémon GO, which opened augmented reality games to millions of players.
-The combination of influencing nostalgic feelings and using modern technology, previously known only to narrow range of people, gave the game several Guinness records and stunning profits.
+All you need is an AR-enabled smartphone.
+A legendary example is Pokémon GO, which brought augmented reality games to millions of players.
+The combination of impact on nostalgic feelings and the use of modern technology, previously known only to a small circle of people, has brought the game several Guinness records and staggering profits.

-This is a kind of homage to 2D animation: a frame-by-frame technique in which objects are physically manipulated in small increments between individually photographed frames to depict the independent movement as a series of frames are played back in quick succession.
-Simply put, animation is created by taking frame-by-frame photographs of elements.
-The space for creativity is limitless here: you can use objects, toys, products, dolls and so on.
-Most often, this type of animation is used for commercials, presentation and music videos.
+This is a kind of homage to 2D animation.
+Simply put, animation is created by shooting elements frame-by-frame.
+The scope for creativity here is unlimited.
+You can use objects, toys, products, dolls, and so on.
+Most often, this type of animation is used for commercials, presentations, and music videos.

-Stop motion animation is divided into different subtypes depending on the objects used:
+Stop motion animation is divided into different subspecies depending on the objects used:

-Regardless of the object chosen, stop motion animation requires you to adhere to the main rule: take pictures only straight-ahead from the same angle.
-It is very difficult to correct an incorrectly captured frame, because for this, you need to recreate the entire composition at a particular moment.
+Regardless of the chosen object, stop motion animation animation requires you to follow the main rule – only photograph directly from the same angle.
+Correcting an incorrectly shot frame is very difficult, because for this, you need to recreate the entire composition at a particular moment.
 Therefore, this type of animation requires special attention and patience.